cornell-ece2300/ece2300-docs/docs/ece2300-lab2p1-calc.md

 The `_RTL` suffix indicates which hardware designs should be implemented using register-transfer-level (RTL) modeling.
-For RTL designs, students can additional use the following Verilog constructs.
+For RTL designs, students can additionally use the following Verilog constructs.

  - `+` `*`